vishaluchil/facial-brain-api/README.md

-# smart-brain-api
+# facial-brain-api
-Api for the smart-brain facial recognition app
+Api for the facial-brain facial recognition app